-I start with our must read exclusive practical guide If you are moving to Cairo in Egypt, there are different neighborhoods where you can live.
+I start with our must read exclusive practical guide If you are moving to Cairo, Egypt. there are different neighborhoods where you can live.
 Maybe you already signed up for an expat forum or checked some websites to get information about Cairo’s neighborhoods.
 In that case, you might have seen the name of Maadi several times.
-Many foreigners who are moving to Egypt, consider to find an apartment for rent in Maadi or Villa for rent in Maadi as the best of the best decision you will ever take And find the reasons below..
+Many foreigners who are moving to Egypt, consider to find an Apartments for rent in Maadi or Villas for rent in Maadi as the best of the best decisions you will ever take And find the reasons below..

 1. The streets are green

 Have you ever been to Berlin?
 Or did you ever go to a German city in general?
 If you did, you will know what it looks like, living in a green city.
 Maadi is green, And Maadi Sarayat is even greener, than a German city.
 There has been a policy for years, obligating the citizens of Maadi to maintain and improve their gardens.
 Because of this, the neighborhood is full of palm trees, cactus, and more exotic species.
 The trees provide shade during the hot summer, and also clean air.
 This makes Maadi totally different from most other areas in Cairo, since there are often no trees, and the air is heavily polluted.

 2. Shops are so close!